rokucommunity/rooibos/docs/index.md

 ### Configuring Rooibos's runtime behaviour

-Rooibos's configuration is controlled via the configuration passed into the `rooibos-preprocessor` via flags on the `rooibosC` command, or values in the json used to initialize `rooibosC` via the command line, or via javacript code.
+Rooibos's configuration is controlled via the configuration passed into the `rooibos-cli` via flags on the `rooibos-cli` command, or values in the json used to initialize `rooibos-cli` via the command line, or via javacript code.

 _Deprecation warning: This behaviour is going to change - in future, these json settings will be merged with the preprocessor config._